arnavk1872/Drum-KIt/README.md

 # Drum-KIt

-A web app that wroks like a drum.
+A web app that works like a drum.

 Made by the use of Javascript and Dom Manipulation.(Mostly)